In this constitution,

 - Votes shall be cast using a secret ballot.

-- If there are more than three nominees for any one position, an instant-runoff voting system shall be used.
+- If there are more than three nominees for any one position, a preferential ballot voting system shall be used.

-- Each member may cast one vote for each position in the election.
+- Each member may cast one ballot for each position in the election.

 6.4.
 Transition of the executive